alexbeletsky/backbone-computedfields/README.md

 model.get('grossPrice');        // -> 126 is returned
 ```

-In case of calculated field is changed,
+In case of calculated field is changed, dependent field in automatically updated

 ```js
 model.set({grossPrice: 105});